-- Bore 71194, which is on the coast in zone 1 is showing a declining trend over the past two years.
-Salinity in this bore has varied considerably over the past several years, which correlates to when rainfall is high and usage is low and vice versa. - Bore 74311, which is on the coast in zone 7 has decreased since monitoring began in 2008.
+- Salinity in Bore 71194, which is on the coast in zone 1, has varied considerably over the period of record, which correlates to periods of high rainfall is high and low usage, and vice versa. - Salinity in Bore 74311, which is on the coast in zone 7, has decreased since monitoring began in 2008. - Bore 71219 (appendix 3) has much higher levels of salinity than the other monitored bores, although these levels are stable.
+This is likely to be due to a remnant pocket of saline water in the aquifer, or because the impermeable clays and mudstones that separate the aquifer from the sea are thinner in this area.

 Salinity will continue to be monitored and reviewed on an annual basis.
-Salinity monitoring was reduced from quarterly to annually in 2011 due to rising groundwater levels, which reduced the risk of saline intrusion.